 The Master of Science (M.S.)
 Degree program in Counseling provides graduate level training for students interested in preparing themselves for counseling in a variety of educational and community settings.
-Emphases are available in elementary and/or secondary school, higher education, and community counseling.
+Emphases are available in school counseling, higher education, and community counseling.